Malga-Vision/VisionTool/README.md

 ### Frame Annotation

 To proceed with frame annotation, click on the label frame button (red square in Fig. 4).
 A confirmation message will pop-up.
 After confirmation, the toolbox asks for annotation preferences through a dedicated interface.
+The *help* button provides a detailed support for all the possible designed operations in the annotation GUI.
+However, in the next lines we will provide few explanation on the offered annotation features.

 ![picture 6](https://user-images.githubusercontent.com/51142446/103317218-26cdc200-4a2b-11eb-8b93-ce714213023c.PNG)